 Old Punch Card is the third solo album by Sam Prekop with a completely unexpected sound unlike anything he's created before.

-CD version comes packaged in a four panel mini-LP style gatefold package.
-SMALL SUPPLY OF HAND-PAINTED CDS BACK IN STOCK!
+CD version comes packaged in a four panel mini-LP style gatefold package, some copies are hand-painted by Sam Prekop himself.

 Sam Prekop is known to most as the singer and songwriter of The Sea and Cake.
 He is a painter of some renown, a photographer and in addition he has released two solo albums of pop songs infused with his own blend of African and Brazilian guitar rhythms.
 Old Punch Card, his first solo effort since 2005, takes a dramatically unexpected turn away from either of these paths.
 Prekop described the move thus, "I'd have to say this record is pretty much unlike anything else I've done.
 There's some relation to music I made for my book "Photographs" but really only in instrumentation.
 The intro to The Sea and Cake's David Bowie cover of "Sound and Vision", on One Bedroom is an early precedent.
 The most significant difference, is that I've left the confines of "song" structure."
 The LP and CD each come in an edition of hand painted covers.
 "In painting the covers I found an appropriate shorthand to describing the music or re-imagining it.
 Start with nothing and without deduction an image appears reflecting only itself, the music arrived similarly." said Prekop.